LASTsue/Yolive/README.md

 # Yolive
-Real-time YOLO application for Android based on tflite
+Real-time YOLO application for Android based on liteRT.